piercefreeman/mountaineer/website/docs/views.md

 }
 ```

-A common extension is wanting to import all your view paths with absolute paths (like `@/components/myfile`) instead of having to do relative imports (`../../../components/myfile`).
+A common convention is importing all your view paths with absolute paths (like `@/components/myfile`) instead of having to do relative imports (`../../components/myfile`).
 This can be easily achieved by adding a `paths` key to your `tsconfig.json`.
 Your import becomes relative to all paths in the root directory.

 ```json
 {